Marine Biology and Zoology BSc (Hons)

-This specialist degree regularly recruits 20-30 students and is taught within the College of Natural Sciences between the Schools of Ocean Sciences and Biological Sciences.
-The Marine Biology element covers animals, seaweeds, plants and microbial life in the seas and their interactions.
-The Zoology part covers all animals whether on land or in water.
+The Marine Biology element of this course covers animals, seaweeds, plants and microbial life in the seas and their interactions.
+The Zoology element covers all animals whether on land or in water.
 The degree therefore gives a wide overview of the diversity of animal life and ecosystems on this planet, ranging from the mountains to the deep sea trenches.
 The course shows how interactions between animals and their environments apply equally to marine, terrestrial and freshwater habitats.
 You will be introduced to the fundamentals of biology, ecology, and evolution of marine organisms and all animal groups.
 In addition, more applied aspects such as aquaculture and fisheries, parasitology and immunology are covered.

-There is also a 4-year Master of Marine Biology MMBiol option available.
-In Year 4 of the Master of Marine Biology, you will carry out a substantial piece of research which forms your Year 4 dissertation.
+There is also a 4-year MSci option available.
+In Year 4 you will carry out a substantial piece of research which forms your Year 4 dissertation.

 For more on studying degree courses see our Study at Bangor section.

 The course course typically involves up to 30 hours per week of lectures, practicals (laboratory and fieldwork), private study, tutorials and project work.
 Many modules include day field trips.
 In year 2 there is a day trip and a field course based on the research vessel and in year 3 hypothesis testing exercises are undertaken during the intertidal field project.
 These are free and compulsory.
 You also have the option of an overseas field course in Virginia, USA.
 Your practical work is continually assessed and examination of each module is by multiple choice questions (MCQ), laboratory tests and written examinations.
 The dissertation is assessed by a presentation and a report.